Rindhujatreesa/portfolio-optimization-and-dashboard-using-msexcel-sql-and-python/README.md

 ### Data

 The data for portfolio optimization is extracted using the Yahoo Financial Python API.
 In this project, I considered the stock Adjusted Close Prices of five major indicators -
-`SPY, BND,	GLD,	QQQ, and VTI` for over 10 years till date.
+`SPY,BND,GLD,QQQ, and VTI` for over 10 years till date.
 The same data set is used for optimization in Python and MS Excel.
 However, I implemented an extra constraint in MS Excel which allowed me to assign a few stock to all the tickers without leaving out any.

 ### With Python